yayobyte/docker-getting-started/README.md

 # GETTING STARTED WITH DOCKER
 This repo was generated to start in the `docker` world.
 Just for learning purposes.
-All these docs has been taken from
+All these docs have been taken from

 > docker `run` -d -p 80:80 docker/getting-started